 If you're pregnant and have growing tummy pains or simply feel like you need some extra belly support during your pregnancy, start looking for a pregnancy support belt.
 Doctors suggest that wearing the best pregnancy support belts can provide pain and fatigue relief during your pregnancy.

-What is a pregnancy belt?
+What is a pregnancy support belt?

 Pregnancy support belts are wide re-enforced fabric belts designed for support and comfort during your pregnancy.
 They fit just under your bump and help lift it up slightly, alleviating some of the weight from your tummy and back.
 If you walk a lot or are feeling uncomfortable during your pregnancy, or if you're expecting twins, you will probably want to invest in a pregnancy support belt.